isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::
     It is possible that other hook libraries are already making use of user-context.
-    Enabling store-extended-info should not interfere with any other user-context content so long as it does not also use an element labled "ISC".
-In other words, user-context is intended to be a flexible container serving mulitple purposes.
+    Enabling store-extended-info should not interfere with any other user-context content so long as it does not also use an element labeled "ISC".
+In other words, user-context is intended to be a flexible container serving multiple purposes.
 As long as no other purpose also writes an "ISC" element to user-context there should not be a conflict.